Getting started

 The panel says "Awaiting VIN enrichment" forever.

-Either the page hasn't loaded the VIN yet (Copart's Angular SPA is slow), or our VIN-unmasking partner is rate-limiting.
-Wait 30 seconds and refresh.
+The lot page loads its data a few seconds after the page looks done, so the VIN sometimes arrives late.
+Wait 30 seconds and refresh the page.
 If it persists across multiple lots, reload the extension at chrome://extensions/.

 Market value shows zero.
 The VIN decoded but the market-value provider returned no comps for that exact trim.
 This happens on rare or new vehicles.
 You can manually override the Wholesale value in the Profit & Decision card.